singularityhub/docker2singularity/README.md

  - [v2.3](https://github.com/singularityware/docker2singularity/tree/v2.3): Version 2.3 of Singularity.
 The image format is ext3.
  - [v2.4](https://github.com/singularityware/docker2singularity/tree/v2.4): Version 2.4 of Singularity.
 The default image format is squashfs.
+ - [v2.5](https://github.com/singularityware/docker2singularity/tree/v2.5): Version 2.5.1 of Singularity.
+Same as 2.4 but with many bug fixes.

 Intermediate versions built on [Docker Hub](https://hub.docker.com/r/singularityware/docker2singularity/tags/).
 A tag with prefix `v` corresponds to a release of the Singularity software, while the others are in reference to releases of Docker.